-Overall the change in Net Position, End of Year for the District is a loss of \$20,020 for 2019.
-The District's financial position is similar to the position in 2018.
+Overall the change in Net Position, End of Year for the District increased by \$136,532 in 2020.
+This was due primarily to spending control by the District.

 Statements of Cash Flow

 The Statements of Cash Flow describes the sources of District's cash and how that cash was spent over the year.
 Non-cash items such as depreciation are not included in this statement.
 This makes the statement useful for determining the short-term viability of the District, particularly the District's ability to pay bills.
 As such, the Statements of Cash Flow shows how the District has performed in managing inflows and outflows of cash.